MrBelon/Bexelon/README.md

 # Bexelon ![Bexelon Logo](https://i.ibb.co/GWhXyMK/Bexelon-50-no-bg.png)
 ## _A script to make your DayZ server installation better_

-Bexelon is a Powershell script created to install your DayZ server fully automatically.
+Bexelon is a Powershell script created to install your DayZ server and Auto-update your mods fully automatically.
 You just have one file to configure, you can then let the script make your installation.

 ## Features

-- Install a new DayZ server or add script to an existing server
+- Install a new DayZ server or add this script to an existing server
-- Choose local mod list or online Steam mod Collection (from Workshop)
+- Choose between your own local mod list or an online Steam mod Collection (from Steam Workshop)
 - Enable or disable Battleye Anti-Cheat
-- Auto-update mods from workshop and DayZ server when the server starts
+- Auto-update mods from Steam Workshop and DayZ Server when the the script is executed and at every server reboot

 ## Technologies